 4. SafeEntry is already implemented for my building (e.g. Mall), do tenants within the building have to implement SafeEntry as well?

 As part of safe workplace measures, all businesses and services that are in operation must institute SafeEntry for their employees, associates and vendors.
 Further, places listed on https://www.safeentry.gov.sg/deployment such as supermarkets and hairdressing salons will have to implement SafeEntry for customers, clients and visitors, even if they are within a building e.g. mall.

 5. As a SafeEntry enabled business / venue operator, am I required to use SafeEntry for emergency service providers (e.g. SCDF ambulance staff or firefighters) entering the premise during an emergency?

-No. There is already other data available to help in contact tracing efforts when the need arises.
+No. In emergency situations, priority should be placed on addressing the situation.
+The authorities will use other data available to help in contact tracing efforts should the need arises.